OWASP/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 Attack pattern paths can be modeled on different levels and layers.
 Firstly, the penetration testing team could extract paths for module testing, component testing, system testing and conclusively for delivery testing.
 Secondly, the team should divide between application layered and network layered attack paths.
 Bring in mind that attack paths intertwine.

 ##### B. Add version management for maximum covering rates and criteria documentation for expressiveness of test results
-Even in the presence of an appropriate structure as given in Activity 1 of LST-1, an impulsive and uncoordinated execution of penetration tests would lead to low covering rates and low expressiveness of the test results.
+Even in the presence of an appropriate structure as given in Activity A of LST-1, an impulsive and uncoordinated execution of penetration tests would lead to low covering rates and low expressiveness of the test results.
 Therefore, it is recommended to integrate a version management mechanism including a fine-grained documentation of test results into the penetration testing workflow.

 Version management:
 The version management guarantees that all attack paths and therefore all attack patterns constellations are getting tested at least once, leading to an overall robustness of the system.